 Interest rates: Has kept its benchmark rate at a record low of 0.5 percent since 2009.
 But the central bank's policymakers remain divided on whether to raise rates as Europe's third-largest economy recovers at a brisk pace.

-Other policies: With the British economy gradually returning to normal and the job market improving faster than predicted, the Bank of England's policymakers declined Thursday to pump more money into the economy.
-But the policymakers have suggested that low rates are still needed to stimulate borrowing and spending.
-Like Yellen, the Bank of England's governor, Mark Carney, has made clear that even when rates rise, they will do so only gradually.
+Other policies: With the British economy gradually returning to normal and the job market improving faster than predicted, policymakers have declined to pump more money into the economy.
+Like Fed Chair Janet Yellen, the Bank of England's governor, Mark Carney, has made clear that even when rates rise, they will do so only gradually.

 — BANK OF JAPAN